-If you’re a car owner, you already know that there is much more to it than just making your car and insurance payments.
-There are common car repairs that occur over time as a car owner.
+If you’re a car owner, you already know it involves much more than just making your car and insurance payments.
 Your car does a lot for you and, in return, you have to take care of it.

 What are the most common car repairs?

 If you’re looking for an overall snapshot of general car issues, CarMD’s Vehicle Health Index is an invaluable tool.
 CarMD tracks statistics of various auto repair jobs, from tire rotations to engine replacements.
 Here are the 10 most common issues that trigger the “check engine” light: